We are talking about a protein produced by osteoblasts during bone formation.

 It is a 49 amino acid protein with a molecular weight of approximately 5800 daltons.

-Osteocalcin contains up to 3 gamma-carboxyglutamic acid residues as a result of vitamin K-dependent post-translational enzymatic carboxylation.
+Osteocalcin contains up to 3 gamma-carboxyglutamic acid residues due to vitamin K-dependent post-translational enzymatic carboxylation.

 Its production is dependent on vitamin K and is stimulated by 1,25 dihydroxy vitamin D.